polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/executor.md

   do the same thing.
 Non-consensus-breaking optimizations are about the only changes that could be made which would result in only the `impl_version` changing.

 - `transaction_version`: The version of the extrinsics interface.
-This number is updated when the chain extrinsic interface and ID (both module and dispatch ID) are changed.
-This means this number is updated if extrinsic parameters and their types have been changed; extrinsics or modules are being removed; or module order in `construct_runtime!` macro and extrinsic order in a module has been changed (causing a change in their module/dispatch ID).
+This number must be updated in the following circumstances: extrinsic parameters (number, order, or types) have been changed;
+  extrinsics or pallets have been removed; or the pallet order in the `construct_runtime!` macro _or_ extrinsic order in a pallet has been changed.
 If this number is updated, then the `spec_version` must also be updated.

 - `apis` is a list of supported API "features" along with their versions.